 The Town With No Name is a parody(?) of Western movies, and...
 Well, it's a bit hard to explain.
-Some claim it's a shoddy game made for a dying console (the CDTV) and one of the worst games of all time (what with the creators trying to distance themselves from it)--others think it may be one of the first examples of a shitpost/joke game that somehow got published (what with its poor art and voice acting, bizarre dialogue and gags, and rudimentary gameplay).
+Some claim it's a shoddy game made for a dying console (the CDTV) and one of the worst games of all-time (what with the creators trying to distance themselves from it), while others think it may be one of the first examples of a shitpost/joke game that somehow got published (what with its poor art and voice acting, bizarre dialogue and gags, and rudimentary gameplay).

-While we may never know which one it is since the development of it is shrouded in mystery, two things are certain about it; it's entertaining, and it has unused content that we get to cover!
+While we may never know which one it is since the development is shrouded in mystery, two things are certain about it: it's entertainingly bad, and it has unused content.

 - 1 Unused Screen